frvidal/workspace-skyline/projects/skyline/README.md

 # The Skyline chart

 This library provides a rising skyline chart, i.e. a skyline widget, which is linked to a dynamic history of buildings.
 This chart has been created for the project Fitzhì.
+And the aim of this component

 ![Build_and_test](https://github.com/frvidal/workspace-skyline/workflows/Build_and_test/badge.svg)